Loader

 Causes of Eye Flu

-Newborns may acquire conjunctivitis during birth if their mother has a sexually transmitted infection like chlamydia or gonorrhea.
-This type of conjunctivitis requires immediate medical attention to prevent serious complications.
+• Neonatal Conjunctivitis: Newborns may acquire conjunctivitis during birth if their mother has a sexually transmitted infection (STI), such as chlamydia or gonorrhea.
+This type of conjunctivitis, known as neonatal conjunctivitis or ophthalmia neonatorum, can be severe and requires immediate medical attention to prevent complications.

-Autoimmune disorders and underlying health conditions like rosacea and Kawasaki disease have been linked to chronic cases of conjunctivitis.
+• Autoimmune Disorders: In some rare occurrences, autoimmune disorders and underlying health conditions like rosacea and Kawasaki disease have been linked to chronic cases of conjunctivitis.

 Symptoms of Eye Flu

-Symptoms of eye flu can vary from person to person, but the most common symptoms include redness, swelling, and itching in the eyes.
-The eyes may also produce a discharge or become watery.
+Symptoms of eye flu can vary from person to person, but the most common ones may include redness, swelling, and itching in the eyes.
+Additionally, individuals may experience discharge or watery eyes.

-If you are experiencing any of these symptoms, it is best to seek medical attention right away.
-Your doctor will be able to diagnose your condition and provide you with appropriate treatment options.
+If an individual experiences any of these symptoms, it is best to seek medical attention right away.
+Their doctor will be able to diagnose their condition and provide them with appropriate treatment options.

 Treatment for Eye Flu

-When it comes to treating eye flu, the main goal is to alleviate its symptoms and make the patient feel more comfortable.
+When it comes to eye flu treatment, the primary goal is to alleviate its symptoms and make the patient feel more comfortable.
 The treatment usually involves a combination of medications and home remedies.
+Here are common treatment approaches:

-One of the most common treatments for eye flu is using artificial tears or lubricating eye drops.
+• Artificial Tears: One of the most common eye flu treatments is using artificial tears or lubricating eye drops.
 These can help keep the eyes moist and reduce discomfort caused by dryness.

-If your doctor determines that bacteria are causing your eye flu, they may prescribe an antibiotic ointment or drops.
-It's important to take these as directed even if you start feeling better before finishing the entire course.
+• Antibiotics: If the doctor determines that bacteria are causing the eye flu, they may prescribe an antibiotic ointment or drops.
+It's essential to take these as directed, even if the individual starts feeling better before finishing the entire course.

 How to Prevent Eye Flu

-Another reason to see a doctor for eye flu is if you develop additional symptoms such as fever or chills.
-These could indicate that the infection has spread beyond just your eyes and into other parts of your body.
+• Another reason to see a doctor for eye flu is if when an individual develops additional symptoms such as fever or chills.
+These could indicate that the infection has spread beyond just the eyes and into other parts of the body.

-If you wear contact lenses and develop symptoms of eye flu, it's especially important to see an eye doctor right away.
-Contact lens wearers are at higher risk for developing serious complications from any type of infection in the eyes.
+• It is especially important to see an eye doctor right away for individuals who wear contact lenses and develop symptoms of eye flu.
+People who wear contact lens are at higher risk for developing serious complications from any type of infection in the eyes.

 Want to book a Blood Test?